 No more trying to remember when to reorder materials, no more blown budgets, and a big reduction in emergency shutdowns because all of the repair history, maintenance schedules, and work orders are organized within the CMMS.

-However, some CMMS solutions may be lacking certain features or they could be really complicated to use so make sure you know how to choose the best maintenance software that is a good fit for the construction industry and your organization.
+However, some CMMS solutions may be lacking certain features or they could be really complicated to use so make sure you know how to choose the best maintenance software that is a good fit for the construction industry and your organisation.

 Here are some of the capabilities you might be interested in.